jaindy/waph-jaindy/labs/lab1/README.md

 GET / HTTP/1.0
 Host: example.com

 Press enter key and look for success response in terminal.
-There are 3 parts to a response start-line which says status is Ok, headers then the body which is json format.
+There are 3 parts to a response start-line which says status is Ok, headers then the body which is html data format.

+4. Stop the wireshark tool and look for http request and response.

+### Part a.
+Terminal showing HTTP request and response.

 ![Telnet HTTP Request/Response!](/Images/TelnetRequest.png)

-4. Stop the wireshark tool and look for http request and response.
+### Part b.
+Based on compariosn between HTTP request in telnet and in browser in task 1.

+Telnet request contains status line and one header Host field.
+Browser request contains status line and multiple header fields.

 ![Telnet Wireshark HTTP Request!](/Images/TelnetWiresharkHttpreq.png)

+### Part c.
+Based on compariosn between HTTP response in telnet and in browser in task 1.

+Telnet response contain html data in body and have additional header field like connection close.
+In browser, body part is missing.

 ![Telnet Wireshark HTTP Response!](/Images/TelnetWiresharkHttpRes.png)

-5. Check the HTTP stream message in wireshark tool.
+Check the HTTP stream message in wireshark tool.

 ![Telnet Wireshark HTTP Stream!](/Images/TelnetWiresharkHTTPstream.png)

 ## Part II - Basic Web Application Programming